fenago/oracle19c-administration/md/Lab_11.md

 After [creating a user], you need to decide which actions the user can do in the Oracle database.

-In the `[CREATE USER]` tutorial, we used the `GRANT` statement to provide the user `john` the `CREATE SESSION` system privilege to enable the user to log in the Oracle database.
+In the `CREATE USER` lab, we used the `GRANT` statement to provide the user `john` the `CREATE SESSION` system privilege to enable the user to log in the Oracle database.

 ```
 GRANT CREATE SESSION TO john;